 You can reach the beachside restaurant strip of Progresso in 30 minutes from Merida.
 Progresso is mainly a Port City located on the Gulf of Mexico in the North West of Yucatan.

 The best dining experience in Progresso is Crabsters Seafood Restaurant.
-We dined on Crabby Burgers and the largest grilled fish (the smallest fish was requested) for one person we have ever seen – it could have fed 4 people.
-The decor is modern and fresh, you can request indoor or outdoor tables.
+We dined on Crabby Burgers and the largest grilled fish (the smallest fish was requested) for one person we have ever seen – it could have fed four people.
+The decor is modern and fresh; you can request indoor or outdoor tables.
 We would recommend an outdoor table with unobstructed views over the Gulf.
-The menu is mainly seafood but they do have meat options.
+The menu is mainly seafood, but they have meat options.
 The wine list is extensive.

 Crabster Restaurant: Calle Malecon, Boulevard Turistico Malecon Progresso